Arshiyan7/Data-Science/Data-Science/Scikit-Learn/README.md

 - This technique is helpful when we want to discover natural groupings in data, such as customer segmentation, pattern recognition, and anomaly detection.
 - We also visualized the clusters to better understand how KMeans partitions the data.

+## File 8: Dimensionality Reduction with PCA
+This file introduces **Principal Component Analysis (PCA)**, a technique used to reduce the number of features while retaining as much information as possible.

+- We used an **OpenML dataset** and applied PCA to reduce its dimensionality.
+- After dimensionality reduction, we trained a **Logistic Regression** model to measure prediction accuracy.
+- When we decreased the number of principal components to just 10, the model’s accuracy dropped.
+- This happened because fewer components meant losing important variance in the data, resulting in the model having less information to learn from and therefore performing worse.

 ---

 ## Purpose